Plymouth Marjon University elite sport alumni Rhea Gayle is a three-time British diving champion.

 John was Head Coach of the England Swimming team at the Commonwealth Games in 2014.
 He coached Rūta Meilutytė to her gold medal in the women’s 100m breaststroke in the London 2012 Olympic Games, and Ben Proud to double gold in the 2014 Commonwealth Games.

-Rochelle Clarke MBE currently holds 120 caps (as of May 2016) which makes her a record-holder for caps in the England Women’s Rugby team.
+Rochelle Clarke MBE is England's most capped rugby player.
 She represented England at the 2010 and 2014 Women's Rugby World Cups and was appointed Member of the Order of the British Empire (MBE) in the 2015 New Year Honours for her services to rugby.
 She is in the England squad for the 2017 Rugby World Cup.